nevermined-io/app_docs/docs/tutorials/subscribers/07-search-and-purchase.md

 The Nevermined marketplace allows you to browse, search and purchase access to any of the assets that have been registered.

-## Before you start
-Currently, the Nevermined App works on the Polygon, Gnosis and Arbitrum networks.
-In order to purchase assets on that network you need to:

-1. Connect your Metamask wallet to network that the asset has been registered on (instructions [here](02-metamask.md)).
-2. Get some tokens to pay for the network transactions fees on that network.
-You can find instructions [here](02-metamask-tokens.md).
-3. You will need USDC to pay for the subscription.
-Again, check the [How to get tokens tutorial](02-metamask-tokens.md).

 ## How to buy a Smart Subscription for the asset you want

 The Marketplace is where you find and purchase the asset you're interested in.